3DGenomes/METALoci/docs/tutorial.rst

 Now that we have all the necessary files, we can run the ``metaloci layout`` script.
 This script will generate the Kamada-Kawai layout for the Hi-C matrix.
-The script would use the ``metaloci region file`` that has been computed by ``metaloci sniffer``, that contains all the regions in chromosome 19. fot he sake of speed, we will make a subset to only process the first 16 regions.
+The script would use the ``metaloci region file`` that has been computed by ``metaloci sniffer``, that contains all the regions in chromosome 19. for the sake of speed, we will make a subset to only process the first 16 regions.
 To subset the file, run:

 .. code-block:: bash